 Where Would I Like to Go?

-Now that I’ve looked back on what’s happened the last five years, it’s time to think forward and what I’d like to happen in the next five years.
+Now that I’ve looked back on what’s happened the last 5 years, it’s time to think forward and envision where I’ll see myself in 5 years.
 Maybe I’ll blow on a dandelion or two and see what happens.

 I Want to Move to a New House

-Our little townhouse has been great to us the last five years.
+Our little townhouse has been great to us the last 5 years.
 It’s in a fantastic location and it has just enough room for us to function.

 But I would love something a little bigger.